Fibrations by plane quartic curves with a canonical moving singularity: Universal fibrations by rational quartics in characteristic two

-\begin{rem} Let $B$ be a closed subvariety of $\AAA^3$, and let $\aAA,\aCC,\aEE$ be its affine coordinate functions.
-Then the closed subfibration $\chi^{-1}(B) \to B$ of $V \to \AAA^3$ satisfies the condition $\aEE \notin k(B)^2 = k(\aAA^2,\aCC^2,\aEE^2)$ of Theorem~\ref{2023_04_10_16:50}~\ref{2023_05_19_18:01} if and only if the tangent spaces of $B$ are not all contained in the hyperplanes $\{ \aEE = \text{constant}\}$.
+\begin{rem} Let $B$ be a closed subvariety of $\AAA^3$, and let $a,b,c$ be its affine coordinate functions.
+Then the closed subfibration $\pi_1^{-1}(B) \to B$ of $Z_1 \to \AAA^3$ satisfies the condition $c \notin k(B)^2 = k(a^2,b^2,c^2)$ of Theorem~\ref{2023_04_10_16:50}~\ref{2023_05_19_18:01} if and only if the tangent spaces of $B$ are not all contained in the hyperplanes $\{ c = \text{constant}\}$.
 This condition is clearly preserved under dominant separable base extensions.
-We can diminish the dimension of $B$ by letting some of the functions $\aAA,\aCC$ take fixed values, but we cannot do the same with $\aEE$ because the condition $\aEE\notin k(B)^2$ must be satisfied. \end{rem}
+Moreover the total space $\pi_1^{-1}(B)$ is uniruled.
+The dimension of $B$ can be diminished by letting some of the functions $a,b$ take fixed values, but this cannot be done with $c$ because the condition $c\notin k(B)^2$ must be satisfied. \end{rem}